-The EP has adopted 25 resolutions since the outbreak of the war.
-The EP's views on governance issues have not yet been expressed in great detail, but in its resolution of 2 February 2023 on the preparation of the EU-Ukraine Summit86, the EP recalled that "the recovery package should be jointly led by the EU, international financial institutions and like-minded partners, with the substantial involvement of the G7", recommending that "Ukrainian local self-government representatives contribute to the design of recovery measures", and that a clear and transparent mechanism be established for involving Ukrainian civil society.
-The EP also called for the necessary EU budget capacity to support the recovery package.
+The EP has adopted 29 resolutions since the outbreak of the war94.
+In its resolution of 2 February 2023 on the preparation of the EU-Ukraine Summit 95, the EP recalled that "the recovery package should be jointly led by the EU, international financial institutions and like-minded partners, with the substantial involvement of the G7", recommending that "Ukrainian local self-government representatives contribute to the design of recovery measures", and that a clear and transparent mechanism be established for involving Ukrainian civil society.
+The EP also called repeatedly for the necessary EU budget capacity to support the recovery package.

 Most importantly, the current Platform does not foresee the involvement of Parliament(s) in the steering committee, although an observer status was clearly included in the above mentioned Commission communication.
 Given the scale and possible long-term financial implications for the EU budget, involving the European Parliament is essential not only on the basis of its prerogatives as budgetary authority, but also to ensure proper scrutiny, democratic oversight, transparency and accountability - also in light of Ukraine's EU accession process.
+In its resolution of 15 June 2023 on the sustainable reconstruction and integration of Ukraine into the Euro-Atlantic community, Parliament reiterated its support for the EU's intention to play a leading role, in particular through the Platform, but has clearly pointed to the need for the European Parliament to be involved as an observer.

-At the time of writing it is also unclear what will happen with the "Rebuild Ukraine Facility" announced in the Commission's communication from May 2022.
+Up until the publication of the mid-term review of the 2021-27 MFF it was also unclear what would happen with the "Rebuild Ukraine Facility" announced in the Commission's communication from May 2022.
 Initially, this Facility was meant to serve as a legal basis to channel EU grants and loans to Ukraine, and to be embedded firmly in the EU budget.
-To date the Commission has not made any proposals for its establishment and whether or when these will be made remains unclear.
+In the context of the mid-term review of the MFF, the Commission proposes the Ukraine Facility described above.